delacerda-goncalo/st2195_assignment_6/README.md

 - Affairs, New and Bank only appear on the top 20 of good news.
 - Challenges appears at a higher frequency on bad news, although crisis appears at a lower rate.

+Due to time constraints, I was only able to do it in Python (for now).